angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

 });
 ```

 And that's it!
-Your micro frontend is migrated to the new Major!
+Your micro frontend is migrated to the new major!
 We do have some optional improvements that can be nice:

 ## Optional: using the orchestrator instead